bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  "manager", "ModuleEnvironmentManagerMock", "Mock for StatefulModuleEnvironmentManager (see :ref:`Module-Environment-Manager-Mock`)"
  "batchCollector", "BatchCollector", "Implementation of :ref:`Batch-Collector`"

-.. note:: T - the type of data received by Executor
+.. important:: T - the type of data received by Executor

 Provided methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~